-Retaliation Prohibited

-Employees should feel free to report concerns about sexual harassment without any fear of reprisal.
-Any person who brings a sexual harassment complaint or concern will be protected from retaliation in any form, and should report any retaliation immediately to any supervisor or the Town Manager.
+Retaliation Prohibited: Employees should feel free to report concerns about sexual harassment without any fear of reprisal.
+Any person who brings a sexual

 In addition, the Town also encourages employees to report other conduct which affects the workplace and working conditions, including harassment based on any other protected category, such as race, national origin, age, sex, and whistleblowing reports.
 Harassment under such circumstances is prohibited.
 All such complaints will be addressed and, if necessary, appropriate action will be taken.
-Employees who report such conduct will be protected from retaliation in any form, and should report any retaliation immediately to any supervisor or the Town Manager.
-All complaints of retaliation will be investigated and prompt remedial action will be taken.
+Employees who report such conduct will be protected from retaliation in any form and should report any retaliation immediately to any supervisor or the Town Manager.
+All complaints of retaliation will be investigated, and prompt remedial action will be taken.

-ARTICLE XXV - WORKPLACE VIOLENCE
+ARTICLE XXVIII - WORKPLACE SAFETY